 DD (Developmental Disability): A severe chronic disability, attributable to a physical or mental impairment other than the sole diagnosis of mental illness, or to a combination of mental and physical impairments; is likely to continue indefinitely; is manifested before 22 years of age; results in an inability to live independently without assistance; reflects the need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services that are individually planned and coordinated for the individual.

-DDA (Developmental Disabilities Administration): The State agency mandated to provide services for developmentally disabled citizens of Maryland.
+DDA (Developmental Disabilities Administration): The State agency mandated to assure and oversee services for Maryland citizens who are deemed eligible.

-DDC (Developmental Disabilities Council): A voluntary council appointed by the Governor to promote the welfare of all individuals with developmental disability and to administer federal funds to meet this purpose.
+DDC (Developmental Disabilities Council): A voluntary council appointed by the Governor to promote the welfare of all persons with developmental disability and to administer federal funds to meet this purpose.

 DOL (Department of Labor): Federal agency which monitors compliance with employment related laws and protections; licenses vocational training programs, through the Wage & Hour Division, to assure appropriate wages are paid to trainees.